 - Case Study Integration & Discussion (60 minutes):Â Real-life case studies analyzed collaboratively, with opportunities for group dialogue, peer sharing, and Q&A.

-- Monthly live Zoom sessions with 1-month recording access available for registrants.
+- Monthly live Zoom sessions with 6-week recording access available for registrants.

 - Curated topics that address clinical complexity, innovation, and best practices.